 The 128-Kbit serial F-RAM requires a 2-byte address for any read or write operation.
-Because the address is only 14 bits, the upper two bits which are fed in are ignored by the device.
-Although the upper two bits are 'don't care', Cypress recommends that these bits be set to 0s to enable seamless transition to higher memory densities.
+Because the address is only 14 bits, the first two bits, which are fed in are ignored by the device.
+Although these two bits are 'don't care', Cypress recommends that these bits be set to 0s to enable seamless transition to higher memory densities.